-The Trustees consider that they, together with the Chief Executive and Deputy Chief Executive, comprise the key management of the charity in charge of directing and controlling, running and operating the charity on a day-to-day basis.
+The Trustees consider that they, together with the Chief Executive, Deputy Chief Executive and the Chief Operating Officer, comprise the key management of the charity in charge of directing and controlling, running and operating the charity on a day-to-day basis.

 None of the Trustees receives remuneration in connection with their duties as trustees.
-The employing trust of the BAUS President is reimbursed for two sessions per week and there is an option to reimburse the Vice President and Honorary Secretary's trusts for one session respectively per week to ensure they have sufficient protected time to undertake the roles.
-Remuneration for all BAUS staff (including the Chief Executive and Deputy Chief Executive) is agreed by the Trustees who normally receive an annual confidential salary review report from an independent HR Consultant.
+There is an option to reimburse sessions, to the employing Trust, for the following Officers: President, President Elect and Vice President Education, if required.

+Remuneration for all BAUS staff (including the Chief Executive, Deputy Chief Executive and the Chief Operating Officer) is agreed by the Trustees who normally receive an annual confidential salary review report from an independent HR Consultant.
 The report contains salary review statistics and benchmarking of all job descriptions.

-Method of recruitment, appointment, election, induction and training of Trustees Recruitment
+Method of recruitment, appointment, election, induction and training of Trustees

+Recruitment